talwrii/plugin-repl/README.md

 There is a system to provide imports to Plugin REPL provided by [this repository](https://github.com/talwrii/plugin-repl-imports).
 To use it, you have to checkout a repository into your vault, update a text file, run a make command and then you can use the `replRequire` function within Obsidian, as described in the [docs](https://github.com/talwrii/plugin-repl-imports).

-## Some questions and answers about plugin repl
+## Some questions and answers about Plugin REPL
 [Questions and answers](questions.md)

 ## Alternatives and prior work
 * You can [use plugins](https://docs.obsidian.md/Plugins/Getting+started/Build+a+plugin) to do the same things that you can do with Plugin REPL but this tends to mean more code.
 * [js-engine](https://github.com/mProjectsCode/obsidian-js-engine-plugin) lets you evaulate JavaScript code in code blocks.
 [Execute code](https://github.com/twibiral/obsidian-execute-code) gives you code blocks in multiple programming languages.
 Neither give you access to Obsidian API objects to let you do scripting.
+* [js-engine](https://github.com/mProjectsCode/obsidian-js-engine-plugin) lets you evaulate JavaScript code in code blocks.
+[Execute code](https://github.com/twibiral/obsidian-execute-code) gives you code blocks in multiple programming languages.
+Neither give you access to Obsidian api objects to let you do scripting.
+>>>>>>> c91665f (tweak readme)
 * [dataview](https://blacksmithgu.github.io/obsidian-dataview/) similarly lets you execute JavaScript in code blocks.
 It gives you access to the `app` object.
 * [Templater](https://github.com/SilentVoid13/Templater) defines a template language with JavaScript code blocks.
 It's API gives you access to the `app` object and people have used "Templates" that when run script Obsidian.